usamasadiq706/usamasadiq706.github.io/index.md

 Hi!
 I am Usama Sadiq.
 I am associate researcher at [Vision Processing Lab](http://vispro.itu.edu.pk/) at Informtation Technology University [ITU](https://itu.edu.pk/), Lahore.
-This is my personal webpage where I like to share about my research work, projects and other interesting stuud like my blogposts (if any).
+This is my personal webpage where I like to share about my research work, projects and other interesting stuff that I like to do and share with others.

 ## Research Interest
 Generally, I am interested in mathematics and programming.
-Specifically, my research interest includes Machine Learning , Deep Learning especciallly deep learning on geometric or non-euclidean data spaces and Computer Vision Geometry.
-I have also worked on 3D image reconstruction.
+Specifically, my research interest includes Machine Learning, Deep Learning especiallly deep learning on geometric or non-euclidean data spaces and Computer Vision Geometry.
+I have also worked on 3D image reconstruction and image matching during my MS research work.

 ## News about my Blog Posts